nunodio/bitwig-fedora/README.md

 # Bitwig Studio on Fedora
-Automatization of Bitwig Studio 2.0 installation process on Fedora 25.
+Automatization of Bitwig Studio 2.1.3 installation process on Fedora 26.

+For older versions check the repository tags.

 ----
 ## usage